 Following the completion of the 2011 SCA in the Prettyboy Watershed, the BRM began a stream buffer initiative to address inadequate stream buffers countywide.
-This initiative is completely voluntary to landowners with a goal of re-establishing forested corridors along as many streams as possible.
+This initiative is completely voluntary to landowners with a goal of re-establishing forested corridors along as many streams as possible utilizing native tree stocks.
 Currently no plantings have been implemented from this initiative in the Loch Raven Watershed.